alessandro-gentilini/knuth-interview-2006/README.md

-But one of the things we learned as, early in trying to write software, is that the users of your software always suggest new features, and they’re never satisfied.
-You give them ten things, and they’ll want ten more, and so we kept adding features and features.
-That’s called creeping featurism now.
-But we had only this tiny machine, so how were we going to pack more and more features, when there’s no space for it?
+But one of the things we learned as, early in trying to write software, is that the users of your software always suggest new features, and they're never satisfied.
+You give them ten things, and they'll want ten more, and so we kept adding features and features.
+That's called creeping featurism now.
+But we had only this tiny machine, so how were we going to pack more and more features, when there's no space for it?
 And the answer is, we use more and more tricks.

 So in this compiler RUNCIBLE, there were four versions of the compiler.
-You could ask it to produce computer instructions for a machine that did, that had the so-called floating-point attachment, or maybe your computer didn’t have the floating-point attachment, so you either had floating point or not.
-If you didn’t have the attachment, then you would have to go through a slower routine that would simulate, and pretend that the attachment’s there.
+You could ask it to produce computer instructions for a machine that did, that had the so-called floating-point attachment, or maybe your computer didn't have the floating-point attachment, so you either had floating point or not.
+If you didn't have the attachment, then you would have to go through a slower routine that would simulate, and pretend that the attachment's there.
 Then you could also ask it to compile directly into machine language, or you could ask it to compile into the symbolic assembler language.
-The symbolic assembler would be able to produce slightly better final product, but it would take longer, because after you got the symbolic, you’d have to take those cards and run them through another program before you could run them.
+The symbolic assembler would be able to produce slightly better final product, but it would take longer, because after you got the symbolic, you'd have to take those cards and run them through another program before you could run them.
 So we had, so either floating-point or not, either symbolic or not, it was four different possibilities.

-So we wrote it, we wrote the program in such a way that there was a floating-point set of instructions, and a non-floating-point set of instructions, each of these we had exactly, let’s say, 731 positions of memory for, so you’d swap out those 731 for another, and similarly for the symbolic and non symbolic, you could swap out two parts of the program; each of those parts of the program had to be the exactly the same size, in order to pack it all in.
+So we wrote it, we wrote the program in such a way that there was a floating-point set of instructions, and a non-floating-point set of instructions, each of these we had exactly, let's say, 731 positions of memory for, so you'd swap out those 731 for another, and similarly for the symbolic and non symbolic, you could swap out two parts of the program; each of those parts of the program had to be the exactly the same size, in order to pack it all in.